3PG/Dashboard/src/assets/docs/general.md

 The channel containing the reaction role message.
 This is used for getting the message within the channel.

-### Role
-The role given after reacting to the reaction role message.

 ### Emote
 The emote itself used for the reaction message.
 For example, if `🤔` was the emote, then `🤔` will give the assigned role.